MicrosoftEdge/WebView2Feedback/specs/SystemCursorId.md

 image cannot be determined easily by the hosting application.
 For example, if the cursor over the WebView is also over a textbox inside of the WebView, the cursor should usually be IDC_IBEAM.
 And by default, the cursor is IDC_ARROW.
-Currently, we return the what the cursor should be as an HCURSOR object (After calling LoadCursor on those IDC values).
-The hosting application can then use the HCURSOR object to change the current cursor to the correct image.
+Currently, the `ICoreWebView2CompositionController.Cursor` property returns what the cursor should be as an HCURSOR object, which the hosting application can then use the to change the current cursor to the correct image.

 However, Office already has a well established way of using cursors internally by using IDC_* values and there is no easy way to convert the HCURSOR object we